PawseySC/singularity-containers/_episodes/08-gui-rstudio.md

 > ## Communication ports
 >
 > In order to be able to use the web server, you need to ensure that the machine you are running Singularity from has opened the communication port you're using, in this case `8787`.
 > In cloud virtual machines this will typically involve some setup in the system dashboard.
 > The machines we provided for this workshop are ready to go in this regard.
 {: .callout}

 Do we need more?
-Yes, we need to ensure we know the username and password for authenticating; *rserver* will configure them based on the values of the environment variables `USER` and `PASSWORD`; let us pick a random string for the latter, and print both:
+Yes, we need to ensure we know the username and password for authenticating; *rserver* will configure them based on the values of the environment variables `USER` and `PASSWORD`; normally we would pick a random string for the latter.
+Today we'll use 'password'.

 ```
-$ export PASSWORD=$(openssl rand -base64 15) && echo $PASSWORD
+$ export PASSWORD=PASSWORD
 $ echo $USER && echo $PASSWORD
 ```
 {: .bash}